 You’ve worked hard to achieve wound care certification – make sure you keep it!
 By going through the appropriate wound care recertification process, you will show your commitment and dedication to the field of wound management.
 In addition, wound care certified employees are typically paid higher salaries than their non-certified colleagues.
 Staying educated on the recertification criteria for various wound care certifications listed above will allow you to streamline the submittal process and maintain your certifications with ease.
 Consider us your one-stop source for all wound care recertification information!

 Achieve Your Initial Wound Care Certification

 Just starting?
-For initial certifications, Associate RNs, LPNs, and LVNs typically choose the CWCA certification, and BSNs choose the CWS or CWCN certification.
+For initial certifications, LPNs, and LVNs typically choose the CWCA certification.
+Associate RNs and BSNs choose the CWS certification.
 Doctors opt for the CWSP certification.
-All of these accredited wound care certifications are associated with the AWBM except the CWCN.
-See our wound care certification courses to begin the process!
+All of these accredited wound care certifications are associated with the AWBM except the CWCN and WCC.
+See our wound care certification courses to begin the process online today.
 You can use our wound care certification courses to achieve initial certification or to prepare for wound care recertification.